Resource Building: daBuild, build, vromfs, levels, settings.blk

 via batch files can sometimes lag unpredictably.

-For instructions on how to build using Asset Viewer, refer to the documentation here.
+For more information on how to build using Asset Viewer, see Asset Viewer: Building Assets.

 Local Vromfs Build